Sail Endeavour Terms & Conditions

 8. To the extent permitted by the Civil Liabilities Act 2002 (NSW), the Australian National Maritime Museum, its employees, and agents, shall not be liable for any claims, losses, damages, injuries, costs and expenses incurred, (including to indirect or consequential), as a result of, or connected to you boarding the HMB Endeavour replica, undertaking a voyage, and participating in any related activities.

-9. A deposit of $500 is due at time of submitting your application.
-Should your application be rejected or should the Endeavour Voyaging Office be unable to fulfil you first preference you will be provided with alternate available legs or the opportunity to request a full refund.
+9. A non-refundable deposit of $500 is due at time of submitting your application.
+Should your application be rejected or should the Endeavour Voyaging Office be unable to fulfil your first preference you will be provided with alternate available legs or the opportunity to request a full refund.
 Full payment of the remaining voyage fee will be required within 30 days of confirmation of your allocated berth or immediately if being accepted within 30 days of departure.
 If payment has not been received in this time the ANMM reserves the right to offer the berth to another applicant.
 Payment must be made via PayPal via a credit card.

 10. A 10% discount is available to Members of the Maritime Museum, Maritime Museum Volunteers who have served for over 12 months, Commonwealth Superannuation Corporation Members, Maritime Students or Alumni, and buyers of multiple legs.
 Only one discount can be applied on any one voyage.
 Should a discount apply, it will be applied at time of paying your final balance.

 11. Your offer of a berth for a voyage on the HMB Endeavour replica is not transferable, and no part of the voyage fee will be refunded if you choose not to complete a voyage, or part thereof.

 12. The Master, and/or the ANMM may at its sole, and absolute, discretion cancel or curtail a voyage for reasons of adverse weather conditions or otherwise to ensure the safety of the HMB Endeavour replica and its crew.